gicentre/elm-vegalite/docs/changeNotes.md

 - _Removed (invalid) functions `mImpute` and `dImpute`._
 - `opArgMin` and `opArgMax` now require a `Maybe String` parameter.
   To update older code, replace `opArgMin` with `opArgMin Nothing`.
-- _Overlap strategy constuctors hidden._
+- _Overlap strategy constructors hidden._
   Should use `osNone`, `osGreedy` and `osParity` instead.
-These were always available, but the constructors themselves had been inadvertantly exposed, so it is unlikely to require a change in practice.
+These were always available, but the constructors themselves had been inadvertently exposed, so it is unlikely to require a change in practice.
 - _`lookup` now uses the `Data` type alias as part of its type signature._
   This is unlikely to impact any use of the API but is technically a breaking change.
 - _`columns` now takes an `int` rather than `Maybe int`._
   To update older code, replace `columns (Just n)` with `columns n` and `columns Nothing` with `columns 0`.
 - _tooltips are now disabled by default_ (via change in Vega-lite) and can be enabled either via an explicit `tooltip` channel, or by setting `maTooltip ttEncode`.
-Documentation for `ttEncode` and `ttNone` updated to reflect new default behavour.
+Documentation for `ttEncode` and `ttNone` updated to reflect new default behaviour.
+- _background is now white by default_ (via a chanfe in Vega-lite).
+Previously backgrounds were transparent.
+Can mimic previous behaviour by adding a transparent configuration `configuration (coBackground "rgba(0,0,0,0)")`

 ## Additions